WinZib/treebuilder/README.md

 # treebuilder
-Simple java implementation of Tree scructure
+Simple java implementation of Tree scructure for parallel processing